July 5th 2016

-We sought the help of two mental health experts to find out how to spot the difference and how to stop depression in its tracks
+How do you know if you've got depression?
+We sought the help of two mental health experts to find out

 Feeling down?
 You’re not alone.
 With finances, job instability and work pressures all playing on our minds at the moment, it’s no wonder many of us are finding it harder and harder to cope.

 With stresses high and the nation’s mood low, are bouts of feeling down a sign of something more serious - namely, depression?
 Or are we too quick to assume the worst?
 “We often use the term depression when we’re feeling sad or miserable about life.
 Usually these feelings pass in due course,” explains Psychologist, Elaine Slater.
 “Although sometimes feeling low and sad is a common emotion, depressive illness is an ongoing condition.”
 How can we best spot the difference and to what extent are the two interlinked?
 We found out.

 “Feeling down can be a symptom of being depressed, but depression as an illness, is very different,” explains Consultant Psychiatrist Dr Paul McLaren of Priory’s Fenchurch Wellbeing Centre.
 “One reliable way of distinguishing ‘feeling low about difficult stuff’ from ‘depression as an illness’ is loss of enjoyment.
 When we are depressed, nothing excites or cheers us up, even things we usually look forward to.
 Depression can also feel like a physical problem, as if we are weighed down or we have to walk through wet cement.”

 Why might you be depressed?